Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 Certain terms and conditions govern the processing and payment of claims.
 Employers must be well aware of such terms.
 Compensation non-payment is possible for the following claims and stated below are other conditions that may lead to employers ending up paying the claims, to the employees, out of their own pockets.

-In terms of the COID Act, claims for compensation for pain or suffering will not be approved or paid out.
+In terms of the Compensation for Occupational Injuries and Diseases Amendment Act, No 61 of 1997, claims for compensation for pain or suffering will not be approved or paid out.
 The Compensation Authority will definitely conduct an investigation for every incident that a claim is submitted for.
 If it is found that the employer was non-compliant or was negligent; the Compensation Authority will not pay out for such a claim.
 Employers will be faced with footing medical, legal and funeral bills out of their own pockets.
-If a company does not meet the health and safety compliance standards stated in the OHS Act and such non-compliance contributes to an accident, they can get themselves ready to foot the bills for the injured employee.
+If a company does not meet the health and safety compliance standards stated in the Occupational Health and Safety Act 85 of 1993 and such non-compliance contributes to an accident, they can get themselves ready to foot the bills for the injured employee.
 It is for this reason that we have always emphasised the importance of being fully compliant with the OHS Act.

 Employers are encouraged to submit the relevant and required documents to the Compensation Authority or they will risk a possibility of the rejection of their claims.
 The Compensation Authority does not process and pay out claims unless all relevant documentation and the correct forms are used and submitted.
 Funeral costs incurred as a result of the accident are compensated to a determined maximum.